In this post

 WordPress Language Switcher Widget

-On the front-end, the language switcher widget shows a dropdown box that will allow visitors to easily switch languages.
+On the front-end, the language switcher widget renders as a dropdown that lets visitors switch languages with a single click:

 Translate WordPress Widgets Today!